Flutterwave/Python-v2/README.md

 * ```currency```

-#### NB: email must be the same as before the card was saved
+#### NB: The email must be the same as the one used before the card was saved.
 Optionally, you can add a custom transaction reference using the ```txRef``` parameter.
-Note that if you do not specify one, it would be automatically generated.
-We do provide a function for generating transaction references in the [Misc library](https://github.com/Flutterwave/rave-python/blob/master/rave_python/rave_misc.py).
+If this paramter is not specified, one would be automatically generated.
+We provide a function for generating transaction references in the [Misc library](https://github.com/Flutterwave/rave-python/blob/master/rave_python/rave_misc.py).

-A sample call is:
+A sample call is as follows:

 ```py
 res = rave.Card.charge(payload_for_saved_card, chargeWithToken=True)